suhwooahn/suhwooahn.github.io/teaching.md

 "Great job!
 You did a great job making my public speaking woes go way down.
 Thankful to have improved on that."
 (COM 100)

-"Suhwoo is tha Man!
+"Suhwoo is the Man!
 One of the best TA's I've ever had.
 He is great."
 (COM 100)